 Is it okay to burn leaves and/or trash?
 (2)

 No, the Bay Area Air Quality Management District, as well as the Fire Code, prohibits burning anything outdoors within our jurisidiction.

 Who do I call about fire extinguisher problems or servicing them?
 (2)

-Check the Yellow Pages under Fire Extinguishers.
+Check online for Fire Extinguishers.
 Most companies are mobile and will come to your home or business.
 If you would like to dispose of your old fire extinguishers, they can be brought to the Marin Resource and Recovery Center, 535 Jacoby St. San Rafael.
 415-456-2601.